tulane-cmps6610-fall-2025/problem-set-03-arturoAltamirano/answers.md

     2. in parallel, check all of these divisions for equivalence to our target value: 2w

-    3. recombine these results to achieve our final output: n
+    3. recombine these results to achieve our final output: 1

     this can be denoted as: